cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 latest version make PostgreSQL a very strong contender for modern use.
 UPSERT feature has predominantly been released for the application developers in order to help them simplify their web application and software development.
-UPSERT is basically a shorthand of ``Insert, on conflict update''.
+UPSERT is basically a shorthand of *Insert, on conflict update*.
 Row Level Security (RLS), as the name suggests, enables the database administrators to control which particular rows could be updated by the users.
 This helps in ensuring that the users do not inadvertently update rows which they are not meant to.